 Without the anticipated growth in revenue, the selloff was inevitable.

 If there is one thing that low-quality weed can provide it is low-quality margins:

 There is a lot of work that goes into growing cannabis.
 First, one needs to start with a specific strain that has the qualities that a consumer would want.
 Actually growing the flower is not necessarily rocket science.
 There are quality aspects such as finishing the flowers in different colored lights.
 But, the real tedious work is actually trimming the flower.
 Trimming flower is a bit of an art itself.
 It is time-consuming and you are looking to get the most out of the flower.
 So, yield of high-quality cannabis is the goal.
 But, it is not necessarily an easy nor inexpensive goal to achieve.

 With Aurora automating itself as much as it does, and with all of the solar panels involved, you would think that even with the lowest quality cannabis margins would be competitive.
 They are not.
 But, it is all relative.
 The smallish companies are producing very high-quality cannabis on a smaller scale.
 Margins for these smaller, more boutique companies are between 60% – 65%.
 So, Aurora is being out margined by the smaller players.
 As for other players such as Canopy Growth?
 As I said, it is all relative.
-Canopy’s margins are lower than Aurora’s.
+Gross margins for Canopy Growth are lower than Aurora’s.
 So, yay for relativity.

 Total Operating costs have been heading lower, much due to the shift in company focus and changes in management.

 Operating efficiencies are clearly being contained.
 In fact, they have been halved in just two quarters.
 Kudos to management.

 But, as I stated before, everything is relative.
 While I feel there have been necessary downward cuts to total operating costs, relative to total revenue, the costs are far from enough: